buildbot/buildbot/master/docs/developer/db.rst

         Looks up the buildslave with the given name or ID, returning ``None`` if no matching buildslave is found.
         The ``masterid`` and ``builderid`` arguments function as they do for :py:meth:`getBuildslaves`.

-    .. py:method:: updateBuildslave(buildslaveid, slaveinfo)
+    .. py:method:: buildslaveConnected(buildslaveid, masterid, slaveinfo)

+        :param integer buildslaveid: the ID of the buildslave
-        :param integer slaveid: the ID of the buildslave to retrieve
+        :param integer masterid: the ID of the master to which it connected
-        :param slaveinfo: the new buildslave dictionary
+        :param slaveinfo: the new buildslave information dictionary
         :type slaveinfo: dict
         :returns: Deferred

-        Update the information for the given buildslave.
+        Record the given buildslave as attached to the given master, and update its cached slave information.
         The supplied information completely replaces any existing information.

+    .. py:method:: buildslaveDisconnected(buildslaveid, masterid)

+        :param integer buildslaveid: the ID of the buildslave
+        :param integer masterid: the ID of the master to which it connected
+        :returns: Deferred

+        Record the given buildslave as no longer attached to the given master.

 changes
 ~~~~~~~